rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 Next, we need to update the definition of `Config::new`.
-In your I/O project’s *src/lib.rs* file, let’s change the signature of `Config::new` to look like Listing 13-26.
+In your I/O project’s *src/lib.rs* file, let’s change the signature of `Config::new` to look like [Listing 13-26][Listing-13-26].
 This still won’t compile yet because we need to update the function body:

 <span class="filename">Filename: src/lib.rs</span>